Sarbesh1234/Java-GroupGame/README.md

 28th May - Fixed Boss Laser Issue, though it still spawns too much.
 29th May - Added ExplodingBomb subclass that works perfectly.
 Moving background is working, but still does not fully work.
 Other features are minor and mostly aesthetic.
 30th May - Removed ExplodingBomb due to many techincal difficulties, instead added new subclasses called Barrel and BigLaser that serve different purposes
+31st May - Made sure all functions are working AND WE FINALLY HAVE A BACKGROUND!
+IT WORKS PERFECTTT!!
 **Nameer - 18th May (10 minutes)**

 Goal: Modify Player class and add more classes.
 Understand bitbucket fully, including how to pull and push code.